shivanand-patil/Asvalid-tool/README.md

 - Asvalid is a tool that helps validate static Aerospike configuration file against aerospike's versioned schemas.
 - Asvalid also helps compare dynamic configuration values from a running node to the values mentioned in configuration file.
-- It helps identify any inconsistencies adn  report differences between the dynamic runtime configuration and the static file.
+- It helps identify any inconsistencies and report differences between the dynamic runtime configuration and the static file.

 ## Use Cases